-The Sun Blade X6240 Server Module is installed in the Sun Blade 6000 Modular System.
-The Modular System consists of a chassis with fans, power supplies, networking hardware, and space for up to ten server modules.
+The Sun Blade X6440 Server Module is one of several types of server modules that you can install in the Sun Blade 6000 or Sun Blade 6048 Modular Systems.
+The Modular System consists of a chassis with fans, power supplies, networking hardware, and space for up to twelve server modules.
 The server modules are installed in the modular system chassis.